movahed-abdolahi/Retail-database-SQL-EDA/README.md

 ```

 - **Performance Analysis**:
 I have calculated yearly performance of each product.
-By utilizing `CTE`s and `CASE` statements and `LAG` function.
+By utilizing `CTE`'s and `CASE` statements and `LAG` function, I have categorized each producs performance in 3 categories of `Above Average`, `Below Average` and `Average` and Year-Over-Year performance of products in 3 categories of `Increase`, `Decrease` and `No Change`.
 ```sql
 WITH yearly_product_sales AS
 (